History of English Literature: Chart, Books & Notes PDF

 Courtesy: Heather Barton, YouTube

-The 18th Century English Literature
+The 18th-century English Literature

 Courtesy: Alex Backlund, YouTube

 Daniel Defoe experimented with the prose narrative and wrote a novel called ‘Robinson Crusoe’.
 He was one of the esteemed and prominent writers to introduce novel writing to the literary world.
-In prose writing, Richard Steel and Jonathan Swift are also some of the popular names in prose writing as they were renowned for their satirical style of writing.
+In prose writing, Richard Steele and Jonathan Swift are also some of the popular names in prose writing as they were renowned for their satirical style of writing.

-The Romantic Period: From 19th Century
+The Romantic Period: From the 19th Century

 The Romantic age of the history of English literature experimented with the earlier forms of poetry and brought many interesting genres of prose fiction.
 The key feature of the poetry of this period was the emphasis laid on individual thought and personal feeling.
-William Blake, William Wordsworth and Samuel Taylor Coleridge were the brilliant poetry geniuses of this era as they curated glorious works rooted in nature, love, romance as well as contemporary thought.
-The later Romantics were Shelley, Keats and Byron who carried on the legacy in the 20th century.
+William Blake, William Wordsworth, and Samuel Taylor Coleridge were the brilliant poetry geniuses of this era as they curated glorious works rooted in nature, love, romance, as well as contemporary thought.
+The later Romantics were Shelley, Keat,s and Byron, who carried on the legacy in the 20th century.

 Courtesy: Pubstarr, YouTube